genropy/smartroute/README.md

 ## Publish-ready plugin

-SmartRoute no longer ships a built-in scope/channel policy.
+For scope/channel policies, SmartRoute uses an ecosystem plugin.
 To attach scopes and channels for publication, use the SmartPublisher plugin:

 ```python
 from smartpublisher.smartroute_plugins.publish import PublishPlugin